 ANYONE who has had success has also had help.

-So, my advice is to get some help.
+So, my advice is to get some help in your blogging journey.
 Find other bloggers who have been there and done that.
-There is no reason to reinvent the wheel; instead, take a shortcut by asking for help.
+There is no reason to reinvent the wheel; instead, take a shortcut by asking for blogging tips for beginners.

 This is exactly why I am currently developing the Blogging Money Formula.
 There are some bloggers who have got it going on.
 They write content that engages their audience, makes them click, and ultimately, makes them buy.
 If you want to create content that does these things, you need the course.